Freezing Up When Coding Wart Removals? Not Anymore- Published on Sun, Sep 18, 2005

 Documentation quick tip: To apply the correct cryotherapy code, be sure your physician documents the type and number of warts he treated, Zellers says.
 Use Modifiers for Follow-Up Treatments Some coders append modifiers 58 (Staged or related procedure or service by the same physician during the postoperative period) or 76 (Repeat procedure by same physician) to the cryotherapy codes if they report them during a global period.
 Dermatologists perform follow-up wart cryotherapies during the global period when the first destruction failed.

 Important: Cryotherapy codes like 17000 come with a 10-day global period, says Lisa Barnes, a coder with Fayetteville Diagnostic Clinic in Arkansas.
-Typically, [...]
+Typically, this means that you can't bill for any physician services [...]